Shane-Bath/PP4-Django-CRM-App/README.md

     DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'

 ### ElephantSQL
+I used ElephantSQL in production.
 Create an account, and once the account has been created, click Create New Instance.
 Name the plan and select the Tiny Turtle plan.
 This is a free plan.
 Select region, by selecting a datacentre near you.
 My datacentre is EU-West-1 (Ireland).
 Click review.
 Once the details are correct click create plan.

 On the ElephantSQL dashboard click on the database and copy the ElephantSQL database URL.
 Paste the URL in the env.py file.